svenkubiak/mangooio/README.md

 mangoo I/O is an Intuitive, Lightweight, High Performance Full Stack Java Web Framework.

-Development of mangoo I/O was started in mid 2015 out of an interest in how difficult it would be to create an intuitive, developer friendly, full stack java web framework from scratch.
+Development of mangoo I/O started in mid 2015 out of an interest in how difficult it would be to create an intuitive, developer friendly, full stack java web framework from scratch.
 After the fresh new breeze of java development for the web with the [Play